Don’t need no credit card to ride this train… just saying…

 For many kids of the 1980s, Back to the Future is the ultimate nostalgia trip.
-One of many Spielberg-produced wonders that came to define the decade, it is buoyed by the same adventurous spirit, featuring a relatable protagonist who skids from shot-to-shot, riding the inspirational wave of Alan Silvestri’s triumphant score.
+One of many Spielberg-produced wonders that came to define the decade, it is buoyed by the same adventurous spirit, featuring a relatable protagonist who skids from shot-to-shot as he rides the inspirational wave of Alan Silvestri’s triumphant score.
 Michael J. Fox was a revelation as the movie’s spunky protagonist, a guitar-playing, skateboard-riding everyboy who made fools out of bullies with a slick, yet fallible insouciance that every kid dreamed of possessing, and in scientist doctor Emmett Brown he had a ticket to horizons often imagined but never experienced.
 Time travel ranks up there with the ultimate human fantasies.
 Who hasn’t pondered travelling back in time to correct something or skipping a few days forward to find out that week’s lottery numbers?
 To have that kind of control throws up endless possibilities, but it’s with the idea of losing control when the fun really begins.